duner/statamic-embed-video-plugin/README.md

 #Statamic Video Plugin

 This is a plugin for Statamic to embed videos from YouTube and Vimeo.
+I have had some problems getting this to work on version 4.2 of Statamic but it should work fine on 1.5.

 ##YouTube